zoomix/ionic_feeder/README.md

 * Rename the app =)

 ##BUGS:
+* changing date and time at the same time doesn't work
+* changing date screws the lists up if there's only one feeding that day.
+* Charts look awful on tablets.
 * ion-refresher stops updating of timer on samsung s3 running 4.3. =/
 * Are timezones going to be a real problem in using timestamps?
 Cross device?
 Time syncs?
 * When an ongoing feeding is resynced it is marked as updated.
 Following syncs will reload the list unecessariliy.